julianSelser/Tickets4Sale/README.md

 Its a simple statically served **React SPA** without **Redux**.
 Everything is bundled from `/resources` and no build tool is needed (no `npm`, no `webpack`, thanks jesus)

+While the excercise said that *the inventory would be set by the website and the user doesnt have to upload* I developed the feature anyways in order to test thoroughly, I think John will like it. **IMPORTANT NOTE**: Use `input.csv` to test for orders as the `original.csv` is set in the past

 **DISCLAIMER:** As a consequence of not using a build tool, the setup is not suited for production.
 I couldn't find a decent `sbt` plugin that works

-While the excercise said that *the inventory would be set by the website and the user doesnt have to upload* I developed the feature anyways in order to test thoroughly, I think John will like it. **IMPORTANT NOTE**: Use `input.csv` to test for orders as the `original.csv` is set in the past
+**DISCLAIMER2:** Im no frontender, so some bits may look, erm... unrefined

 ### Backend

+Just a database, and akka-http for routing and serving stuff

+While the third use case may be tricky, it really helped to plan ahead:

+ * As explained in the **core** section, we are able to specify how many tickets were sold for the day.
+Now its a matter of saving the orders and counting them by day to get the current availability
+ * The only other ingredient is to `left join` the shows with their orders before serving the inventory